apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 #### The SSL/TLS Transport

-${project_name} supports SSL/TLS for transport level security to avoid 3rd parties listening in on the communications between the broker and it's clients.
+${project_name} supports SSL/TLS for transport level security to avoid 3rd parties listening in on the communications between the broker and its clients.
 To enable it, you just need to add a connector which binds using on of the secure transports such as `ssl://`.
 It also requires having a `key_storage` configuration element under the `broker` to configure the where